i0ji/p_semenova_next/README.md

 1. moved away from the idea of ​​a slider with a description, switched to Skeleton implementation;<br>
 <br><b>v: 0.3.3a / d: 05.02.25<br></b>
 1. Add UUID lib for unique ids<br>
+2. Finnaly found some new Splide-lib to implement carousel/swiper w/o focus issues like it was in the Slick-slider;<br>
 <hr>
 <br>
 <h3> 3.</h3>